 Fractionated stereotactic radiation therapy.
-Radiation therapy is delivered as directly as stereotactic radiation therapy, but the dose is divided into small, daily doses over several weeks using a relocatable head frame instead of in a single day.
+Radiation therapy is delivered as directly as stereotactic radiation therapy.
+However, the dose is divided into small, daily doses over several weeks using a relocatable head frame.
 This technique is best for tumors close to complex or sensitive structures, such as the optic (eye) nerves or brain stem.

 Proton radiation therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.